puhitaku/r3build/README.md

 $ python -m r3build
 ```

-3. Edit your codes as you want, and enjoy them being built / run automatically.
+3. Edit your code as you want, and enjoy them being built / run automatically.

 How to use (verbose version)